harsh0508/Microburbs/README.md

+# I can also make this in react or next it was specified as vanilla so i did it :)
 # Microburbs Property Explorer

 A **Flask-based web application** that allows users to explore Australian residential properties by suburb.
 The app fetches property data from the Microburbs API, cleans it, and displays it in a **beautiful interactive interface** with filters and tiles.